-So far, the TFRCP algorithms proposed in this paper estimate the TCP throughput from the observed network condition and regulate the data emission rate at the periodic interval.
+So far, the MPEG-TFRCP algorithms proposed in this paper estimate the TCP throughput from the observed network condition and regulate the data emission rate at the periodic interval.
 In the rest of this section, we call this strategy as 32-GoP.
-As having been shown in Subsection A., TFRCP with 32-GoP interval and an additive increase mechanism provides good performance.
+As having been shown in Subsection 4.1, MPEG-TFRCP with 32-GoP interval and an additive increase mechanism provides good performance.
 However, one may expect the higher friendliness and an effective usage of network bandwidth by introducing the shorter interval.
 Or, the network condition could be kept stable with the longer interval while expecting the less fluctuation of the video quality.
+In the rest of the paper, MPEG-TFRCP with the additive increase mechanism, i.e. TFRCP-AI, is used and referred to as MPEG-TFRCP.

 In Figs. 19 through 26, we depict variations of the averaged rate and the picture quality for several settings of control interval, i.e., smoothed RTT, single GoP-time, $16 \times RTT$ rounded by GoP-time and $64 \times RTT$ rounded by GoP-time, respectively.
 The friendliness of those trials ranges from 0.587 to 0.749.
-From Figs. 19, 21, 23 and 25, we observe that the smaller control interval enables TFRCP to regulate its data emission rate similarly with TCP.
-However, the frequent control leads to the lower throughput of TFRCP because it causes frequent and bursty packet loss.
+From Figs. 19, 21, 23 and 25, we observe that the smaller control interval enables MPEG-TFRCP to regulate its data emission rate similarly with TCP.
+However, the frequent control leads to the lower throughput of MPEG-TFRCP because it causes frequent and bursty packet loss.

-When the rate control is performed every RTT as in TCP window-based flow control, TFRCP behaves as pseudo-TCP and accomplishes the TCP-friendly video data transfer in an almost satisfactory way.
+When the rate control is performed every RTT as in TCP window-based flow control, MPEG-TFRCP behaves as pseudo-TCP and accomplishes the TCP-friendly video data transfer in an almost satisfactory way.
 However, Fig. 20 shows that the video quality seriously deteriorates with RTT-based rate control.
-The smoothed RTT in our simulation experiment is about 103 msec and is not a multiple of a picture time (1000/29.97=33.37 msec), which is still smaller than a GoPtime (30/29.97=1.001 sec).
-Thus, the sender of the TFRCP connection is forced to regulate its data emission rate by adjusting the quantizer scale while the picture is being coded.
+The smoothed RTT in the simulation experiment is about 106 msec and is not a multiple of a picture time (1000/29.97=33.37 msec), which is still smaller than a GoP-time (30/29.97=1.001 sec).
+Thus, the sender of the MPEG-TFRCP connection is forced to regulate its data emission rate by adjusting the quantizer scale while the picture is being coded.
 It is almost impossible to inter-picture rate adjustment in the MPEG-2 algorithm.
 It is impossible to predict the resultant picture size in such adjustment because the MPEG-2 employs the DCT transform, quantization and variable length coding.
 Then, the coded picture size often exceeds the allowable amount of bits and the sender abandons data emission in such a case.
 As a result, the picture quality fluctuates in RTT-based control as shown in Fig. 20.

 The GoP-based rate control seems preferable for the MPEG-2 coding algorithm.
 We employed the MPEG-2 VBR coding algorithm where the quantizer scale is fixed during a control interval.
-However, the MPEG-2 CBR coding algorithm such as "Test Model 5" [16] might be useful if the control interval is a multiple of GoP-time and the rate control is performed on a GoP basis.
-The resultant picture quality variation is depicted in
+However, the MPEG-2 CBR coding algorithm such as "Test Model 5"16 might be useful if the control interval is a multiple of GoP-time and the rate control is performed on a GoP basis.
+The resultant picture quality variation is depicted in Fig. 22.
+Compared with Fig. 20 of RTT-based MPEG-TFRCP, the picture quality is much improved but the periodic quality degradation is perceptible as shown in Fig. 22, while the average SNR is almost same as that of 32-GoP MPEG-TFRCP in Fig. 13.